 Kovitz Shifrin Nesbit attorneys recently represented Century Tower, a Chicago Loop high-rise condominium association located at 182 W. Lake Street, in the sale of all units to Golub and USAA Real Estate for $60 million.
 This is the largest condominium deconversion in downtown Chicago as of February 2018.

 The sale of the Century Tower condominium units was approved by a vote of the unit owners under Section 15 of the Illinois Condominium Property Act.
-The “Section 15 sale” is a process where a buyer makes an offer to the owners to purchase all of the units in the association and, with few exceptions, requires the approval of not less than 75% of the ownership of the common elements.
+The “Section 15 sale”, also known as a condo deconversion, is a process where a buyer makes an offer to the owners to purchase all of the units in the association and, with few exceptions, requires the approval of not less than 75% of the ownership of the common elements.
 The Century Tower sale was approved on September 11, 2017 with a 75.64% vote.